OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part4_Advanced_Topics_for_Building_an_Experimentation.md

 - Exposing users to different variants may violate the stable unit treatment value assumption (SUTVA)

 Randomization Unit and Analysis Unit

-Recommend: If the **randomization unit** be the same as (or coarser than) the **analysis unit** in the metrics you care about, it is easier to correctly compute the variance of the metrics.
+- Recommend: If the **randomization unit** be the same as (or coarser than) the **analysis unit** in the metrics you care about, it is easier to correctly compute the variance of the metrics.
   - For example, randomizing by page means that clicks on each pageview are independent, so computation for the variance of the mean, click-through rate (clicks/pageviews), is standard.

-If **randomization unit** be coarser than the **analysis unit**.
+- If **randomization unit** be coarser than the **analysis unit**.
 Unit, such as randomizing by user and analyzing the click-through rate (by page), will work, but the experiment results can be skewed by bots that use a single user ID, e.g., a bot that has 10,000 pageviews all done using the same user ID.
 If this type of scenario is a concern, consider bounding what any individual user can contribute to the finer-grained metric or switching to a user-based metric such as the average click-through rate-per-user.

-If **metrics** are computed at the user-level (e.g., sessions-per-user or revenue-per-user) and the **randomization** is at a finer granularity (i.e., page-level), the user's experience likely contains a mix of variants.
+- If **metrics** are computed at the user-level (e.g., sessions-per-user or revenue-per-user) and the **randomization** is at a finer granularity (i.e., page-level), the user's experience likely contains a mix of variants.
 As a result, computing metrics at the user-level is not meaningful;

-User-level Radomization
+User-level Radomization:
 - Signed-in user id: Signed-in IDs are typically stable not just across platforms, but also longitudinally across time.
 - Pseudonymous user id, such as cookie
 - Device id

-The main difference between these different IDs is their scope.
+The main difference between these different IDs is their **scope**.
 - If you need that level of consistency and it is available, a signed-in user ID is really your best choice.
 - If you are testing a process that cuts across the boundary of a user signing in, such as a new user on-boarding process that includes a user signing in for the first time, then using a cookie or device ID is more effective.

-The other question about scope is the longitudinal stability of the ID.
+The other question about scope is the **longitudinal** stability of the ID.
 In some experiments, the goal may be to measure whether there is a long-term effect.
 Examples may include latency or speed changes or or the users' learned response to ads.
 For these cases use a randomization unit with longevity, such as a signed-in user ID, long-lived cookie, or device ID.

-One final option that we do not recommend unless it is the only option is IP address.
+One final option that we do not recommend unless it is the only option is **IP address**.
 IP-based variant assignment may be the only option for infrastructure changes, such as for comparing latency using one hosting service (or one hosting location) versus another, as this can often only be controlled at the IP level.